awesome-flow/flow/README.md

 documentation.

 First of all, Flow is here to pass some data around.
 A unit of data is a *message*.
-Every Flow program is a singular *pipeline*, which is built of primitives: we call them *links*.
+Every Flow program is a single *pipeline*, which is built of primitives: we call them *links*.
 An example of a link: UDP receiver, router, multiplexer, etc. Links are connectable to each other, and the connecting elements are called *connectors*.
 Connectors are mono-directional: they pass messages in one direction from